 The project demonstrated additionality by using the Attachment A to Appendix B from the CDM EB (barrier analysis).
 The project described two scenarios, continuation of current activities (scenario 1) and construction of a renewable energy plant (scenario 2).
 The investment barrier in scenario 2 was select because this barrier would prevent that the project would have occurred.
-During validation assessment the worksheets with investment analysis, formula used, equipment quotation were verified; The discount rate was cross checked with national rate and without project implementation the biomass will continue to be disposed in the landfill and the energy consumed from de grid.
+During validation assessment the worksheets with investment analysis, equipment quotation, formulas, and values were verified.

-NIR 3 was raised: To correct the NPV and discount tax in the PDD according to the financial analysis worksheet verified during site visit.
+NIR 2 was raised: To correct the NPV and discount tax in the PDD according to the financial analysis worksheet verified during site visit.